-U.S. Department of Justice

-Office of Justice Programs Office of Juvenile Justice and Delinquency Prevention
+U.S. Department of Justice Office of Justice Programs Office of Juvenile Justice and Delinquency Prevention

-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) is seeking applications for the Second Chance Act Strengthening Relationships Between Young Fathers and Their Children Reentry Mentoring Project.
-This program furthers the Department's mission by supporting efforts to reduce recidivism and improve outcomes for young fathers returning to their families and communities.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), Office of Juvenile Justice and Delinquency Prevention (OJJDP) is seeking applications for the Second Chance Act Strengthening Relationships Between Young Fathers, Young Mothers, and Their Children initiative.
+This program furthers the Department's mission by supporting efforts to reduce recidivism, promote public safety, and improve outcomes for young parents returning from detention, out-of-home placement, or incarceration to their families and communities.

-OJJDP FY 2015 Second Chance Act Strengthening Relationships Between Young Fathers and Their Children: A Reentry Mentoring Project
+OJJDP FY 2016 Second Chance Act Strengthening Relationships Between Young Fathers, Young Mothers, and Their Children